At the Immigrant's Table

 Last week, I waxed philosophical about paleo strawberry scones, and the gaping hole that is left in my heart by the absence of quality time in gluten-free bakeries.

-In continuation of this trend, this week I bring you another glorious paleo & low fodmap dessert that will make you forget about traditional pastries – a sour, sweet, and perfectly balanced paleo rhubarb tart with honey.
+In continuation of this trend, this week I bring you another glorious paleo & low fodmap dessert, like my low-carb almond flour pancakes before, that will make you forget about traditional pastries - a sour, sweet, and perfectly balanced paleo rhubarb tart with honey.

 And truth be told, this gluten free rhubarb tart represents the season a lot more in my eyes.